-The proposed SFOSP Update is located within the boundaries of the area that was captured under the IS and GP EIR.
-New developments in the SFOSP area would be required to comply with the California Energy Code, Part 6 of the California Building Standards Code (Title 24), CALGreen standards, the City's Climate Action Plan, and the City's Green Building Standards Code, which collectively would increase efficiency and decrease consumption levels.
-Any new developments in the SFOSP area would require lateral connections to mainlines in coordination with existing utility service providers.
-While the land use types under the proposed SFOSP Update would encourage multifamily residential and mixed-use zoning, and thereby potentially increase demand in energy over existing conditions, the proposed SFOSP area is largely developed and urbanized under existing conditions, and this increase in development is not expected to exceed forecasted use captured under the IS and GP EIR.
+The proposed CDSP Update is located within the boundaries of the area that was captured under the IS and GP EIR.
+New developments in the CDSP area would be required to comply with the California Energy Code, Part 6 of the California Building Standards Code (Title 24), CALGreen standards, the City's Climate Action Plan, and the City's Green Building Standards Code, which collectively would increase efficiency and decrease consumption levels.
+Any new developments in the CDSP area would require lateral connections to mainlines in coordination with existing utility service providers.
+While the land use types under the proposed CDSP Update would encourage multifamily residential and mixed-use zoning, and thereby potentially increase demand in energy over existing conditions, the proposed CDSP area is largely developed and urbanized under existing conditions, and this increase in development is not expected to exceed forecasted use captured under the IS and GP EIR.
 No new significant impacts and no substantial increase in the severity of previously identified impacts associated with the proposed project would occur.
 Likewise, there is no new information of substantial importance requiring new analysis or verification.
 The project does not propose substantial changes that require major revisions to the GP EIR, and no new mitigation measures are required.

-Issue s and Supporting Data Sources: SFOSP Update Impact Conclusion GP EIR Impact Conclusion Does the SFOSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Issues and Supporting Data Sources: CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the SFOSP Update?
-LOGY AND SOILS 1 1 1 1 Ild the project: I I 1 potenti e people or structures to ial substantial adverse , including the risk of loss, or death involving: ean on Pri Ma Ge on of : Ca pture of a known rthquake fault, as delineated the most recent Alquist- olo Earthquake Fault Zoning ap issued by the State cologist for the area or based other substantial evidence a known fault?
-Refer to lifornia Geological Survey ecial Publication 42.
-LTS LTS (IS) No No No No ong seismic ground aking?
-LTS LTS (IS) No No No No inc del Se iss ismic-related ground failure, cluding liquefaction as lineated on the most recent ismic Hazards Zones Map ued by the State Geologist the area or based on other LTS LTS (IS) No No No No
+Are Any New Mitigation Measures Required for the CDSP Update?
+VII.
+GEOLOGY AND SOILS Would the project: a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: i.
+Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Refer to California Geological Survey Special Publication 42.
+LTS LTS (IS) No No No No ii.
+Strong seismic ground shaking?
+LTS LTS (IS) No No No No iii.
+Seismic-related ground failure, including liquefaction as delineated on the most recent Seismic Hazards Zones Map issued by the State Geologist for the area or based on other LTS LTS (IS) No No No No